circles-learning-labs/ecto_adapters_dynamodb/README.md

 >Query results are always sorted by the sort key value.
 If the data type of the sort key is Number, the results are returned in numeric order; otherwise, the results are returned in order of UTF-8 bytes.
 By default, the sort order is ascending.
 To reverse the order, set the ScanIndexForward parameter to false.

 #### Update support
 We currently support both `update` and `update_all`, although, since DynamoDB currently does not offer a batch update operation, `update_all` (and `update` if the full primary-key is not provided) first fetches the query results to get all the relevant keys, then updates one by one (paging as it goes, see *DynamoDB LIMIT & Paging* below).
 Consequently, performance might be slower than expected due to multiple fetches followed by updates (plenty of network traffic).
+Also NOTE that this means that update operations are *not atomic*!
+Multiple concurrent updates to the same record from separate clients can race with each other, causing some updates to be silently lost.

 #### DynamoDB LIMIT & Paging
 By default, we configure the adapter to fetch all pages recursively for a DynamoDB `query` operation, and to *not* fetch all pages recursively in the case of a DynamoDB `scan` operation.
 This default can be overridden with the inline **:recursive** and **:page_limit** options (see below).
 We do not respond to the Ecto `limit` option; rather, we support a **:scan_limit** option, which corresponds with DynamoDB's [limit option](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.Limit), limiting "the number of items that it returns in the result."

-#### What else is limited by design? @nick/@gilad
+#### What else is limited by design? @gilad

 ### Unimplemented Features